 $ chmod +x gdrive-*-*

 Now you must connect your account with gdrive.
-Just type the following command:
+Just type the following command:$ ./gdrive about

-Then you must go to the URL provided by Gdrive, just copy and paste it in your web browser and allow the permission for Gdrive.
-After that you will get a code for Gdrive, just copy and paste it in your terminal.
+You must go to the URL provided by Gdrive.
+Copy and paste it in your web browser and allow the permission for Gdrive.
+Next you will get a code for Gdrive, copy and paste it in your terminal.

 $ ./gdrive-linux-x64 list